dingo35/brands/README.md

         also choose Smart Mode or Solar Mode:
   <Normal>	The EV will charge with the current set at MAX
   <Smart>	The EV will charge with a dynamic charge current, depending on MAINSMET
-                data, and MAINS, MAX, MIN settings.
+                data, and MAINS, MAX, MIN settings
-  <Solar>       The EV will charge on solar power.
+  <Solar>       The EV will charge on solar power

 CONFIG  Configure EVSE with Type 2 Socket or fixed cable:
   <Socket>